HydraRadio/Hydra/docs/heads.md

 Because the data model is linear in the source amplitudes (after conditioning on everything else), we can draw samples of the amplitude fractional perturbations directly from a joint multivariate Gaussian distribution for all of the sources.

 ### Discrete regions of diffuse maps
 To model diffuse emission, we take input Healpix maps as a function of frequency, e.g. from the Global Sky Model.
 Each pixel is modelled as a single point source, with an amplitude corrected by the pixel area, but no other attempt to take into account the extended nature of the pixels.
-The pixel's frequency spectrum is taken from the input sky model, and is currentky fixed.
+The pixel's frequency spectrum is taken from the input sky model, and is currently fixed.

 This point source approximation will become poor for low map resolution (i.e. when the Healpix `nside` parameter is small), and when the pixel size is comparable to or larger than the baseline angular scale.
 Another issue is when the pixels set below the horizon; because only the pixel centre is tracked, there will be a "step" in the visibility model when the pixel centre sets, rather than a more gradual decrease in its contribution to the visibility model as progressively more of the pixel goes below the horizon.
 If the primary beam response is low enough near the horizon, this effect will be mitigated however.